ingo/ingo.github.io/_recipes/crispy_chicken_sandwiches.md

 ---
-title: Crispy Chicken Sandwiches
+author: Ingo Muschenetz
 category: Entrees
 description: Crispy chicken marinated in sour cream and served on ciabatta rolls with a quick aioli.
-image: placeholder.jpg
+image: crispy_chicken_sandwiches.jpg
 size: 4 servings
+source: http://kitchensimplicity.com/homemade-shaken-bake/
 time: 35 minutes
-author: Ingo Muschenetz
-source: http://kitchensimplicity.com/homemade-shaken-bake/
+title: Crispy Chicken Sandwiches
 ---
 This recipe for Crispy Chicken Sandwiches is a delightful treat.
 The chicken is marinated in a sour cream mixture before being coated in homemade shake 'n bake and baked to perfection.
 Served on ciabatta rolls with a quick aioli, lettuce, tomatoes, and cheese, these sandwiches are sure to be a hit!

 ### Ingredients